joestubbs/coe379L-sp24/docs/unit03/cnn.rst

 is translated, rotated or cropped.
 CNNs on the other hand use a small `filter` also known as `kernel` in the convolutional layer, which is slided across the entire image to learn hierarchical features in an image.

-3. ``Fature Hierarchies``: ANNs do not automatically learn hierarchical representations of features.
+3. ``Fature Hierarchies``: ANNs lack the capability of learrning hierarchical feeatures.
-In CNNs, lower layers learn low-level features like edges and textures, while higher layers learn more abstract features like shapes and objects.
+On the other hand in CNNs, lower layers learn low-level features like edges and textures, while higher layers learn more abstract features like shapes and objects.

 4. ``High Dimensionality``:
 Dealing with the exponentially growing number of trainable parameters is also one of the major challenges with ANNs.
 Even with simpler grayscale images of size 28x28 pixels, the number of trainable parameters can easily exceed several hundreds or thousands.
 If we were to work with color images of higher resolution, the number of trainable parameters would be to the order of millions.
 This means that it could take a significant amount of time to train such models even with powerful compute hardware.
-CNNs with convolutional and pooling layer have much smaller parameter footprint and are can be computationally less expensive in many cases.
+CNNs with convolutional and pooling layer have less parameters and are can be computationally less expensive in many cases.

 Considering the above challenges we will see how **Convolutional Neural Networks** can address them.